oracle-samples/oaim-sandbox/docs/content/_index.md

 # Getting Started

-The **Oracle AI Microservices Sandbox** is available to install in your own environment, which may be an developer's desktop, on-premises data center environment, or a cloud provider.
+The **Oracle AI Microservices Sandbox** is available to install in your own environment, which may be a developer's desktop, on-premises data center environment, or a cloud provider.
 It can be run either on a bare-metal, within a container, or in a Kubernetes Cluster.

 ## Prerequisites